 Reach Out for Addiction and Mental Health Treatment Today

-A full assessment is the first step for those who seek out care from Colorado Medication Assisted Recovery.
+A full, comprehensive assessment is the first step for those who seek out care from Colorado Medication Assisted Recovery.
 It outlines exactly what is happening and then creates a treatment plan.
 That plan may include dual diagnosis for those who have mental health disorders.
 Our team works closely with each person to ensure they receive the best combination of therapy possible to achieve sobriety.
-Some of the programs we offer include:

 Mental health is critical to long-term addiction recovery.
 Through dual diagnosis treatment, like that offered at Colorado Medication Assisted Recovery, it is possible to embrace real benefits and a healthier life.
 Ready to get started?
 Call our compassionate therapists and experienced counselors at 833.448.0127 or connect with us online today.